kheyalimitra/bb-reviews-starter/README.md

 docker-compose build
 docker-compose start
 ```
+## Automatic Scaling
+For the performance of the application, sometimes we cannot improve the hardware anymore (vertical scaling).
+Therefore, we need to automatically increase the number of instances by horizontal scaling.

+For monitoring, we will bind a autoscaler instance to the application via policy of certain metrics.
+The policy will define the rules and related thresholds for increasing/decreasing instances.

 ## Support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.